COVID-19 Response (have a question… ask the Florida Chamber below)

 Q: Are cosmetic procedures allowed to resume under the new order?

 Q: Is airport screening and isolation in effect for visitors from highly affected COVID-19 areas (New York, New Jersey, Connecticut)?

-A: Yes, this order extends Executive Order 20-80, Airport Screening and Isolation, and Executive Order 20-82, Isolation of Individuals traveling to Florida, with exceptions for persons involved in commercial activity or students traveling for the purpose of academic work, internships, sports training, and any other activity or program approved by an educational institution.
+A: Yes, Executive Order 20-139 extends Executive Order 20-80, Airport Screening and Isolation, and Executive Order 20-82, Isolation of Individuals traveling to Florida, with exceptions for persons involved in commercial activity or students traveling for the purpose of academic work, internships, sports training, and any other activity or program approved by an educational institution.
 Travelers entering the State of Florida must isolate or quarantine for a period of 14 days from the time of entry into the State of Florida, or the duration of the person’s presence in the State of Florida, whichever is shorter.
 Executive Order 20-139 supersedes Executive Order 20-86, which was in response to individuals traveling from Louisiana.

 Q: Are there any exceptions to having to self-isolate after traveling into the state?

 A: The Governor’s Executive Order continues to require isolation when traveling into the state, however includes exceptions for persons involved in commercial activity or students traveling for the purpose of academic work, internships, sports training, and any other activity or program approved by an educational institution.

 Q: Am I allowed to travel within the state?

 A: There are not any restrictions related to traveling within the state.

 Q: Can I rent or stay at a vacation rental?

 A: Yes, in certain counties.
 Counties may seek approval to operate vacation rentals by submitting a written request and county vacation rental safety plan to the Florida Department of Business and Professional Regulation.
 Many counties have approved plans in place.
 Visit DBPR’s website for additional information.